Study #2024-0526

 Description

 Chronic lymphocytic leukemia (CLL) is the most common leukemia in Western countries.
 The purpose of this study is to assess how well ABBV-453 works adult participants with relapsed/refractory (R/R) untreated CLL/small lymphocytic lymphoma (SLL).
 Adverse events, pharmacokinetics, and change in disease activity will be assessed.
 ABBV-453 is an investigational drug for the treatment of CLL and SLL.
-There are 2 parts to this study.
-In part A participants will be placed 1 of 5 cohorts with a specific target dose for each cohort and receive obinutuzumab during the debulking period followed escalating doses of ABBV-453, until the appropriate target dose is achieved.
-In part B participants will be placed in 2 cohorts and receive up to the maximum dose in part A, with cohort 2.1 including a debulking period (obinutuzumab) as in part A. Approximately 80 adult participants with previously R/R CLL/SLL will be enrolled in the study in approximately 40 sites across the world.
-Participants in part A will placed into 1 of 5 cohorts with a specific target dose for each cohort and will receive intravenous (IV) obinutuzumab as part of the debulking period, followed by escalating doses of oral ABBV-453 until the appropriate target dose is achieved.
-Participants in part B will be place in one of 2 cohorts.
-Participants in cohort 2.1 will receive IV obinutuzumab as part of the debulking period, followed by escalating doses of oral ABBV-453 until the maximum target dose from part A is achieved.
-Participants in cohort 2.2 will receive no treatment during the the debulking period, followed by escalating doses of oral ABBV-453 until the maximum target dose from part A is achieved.
-The estimated study duration is 5 years.
+Participants will be enrolled with a specific target dose and receive obinutuzumab during the debulking period followed escalating doses of ABBV-453, until the appropriate target dose is achieved.
+Approximately 60 adult participants with previously R/R CLL/SLL will be enrolled in the study in approximately 40 sites across the world.
+Participants will receive intravenous (IV) obinutuzumab as part of the debulking period, followed by escalating doses of oral ABBV-453 until the appropriate target dose is achieved.
+The estimated study duration is 3 years.
 There may be higher treatment burden for participants in this trial compared to their standard of care.
 Participants will attend regular visits during the study at a hospital or clinic.
 The effect of the treatment will be checked by medical assessments, blood tests, and checking for side effects.

 Resources and Links